columbiagsapp/jQuery-File-Upload/Drupal Module/README.md

   * delete_type
   * files[] //an array that I added to be compliant with the done() method in jquery.fileupload-ui.js, it's redundant with url

+## Note: I will not be maintaining this, it's just public to help those it might help

 ## License
 Released under the [MIT license](http://www.opensource.org/licenses/MIT).